-A lot of people actually miss the point of what landing pages are supposed to do.
+A lot of people actually miss the point of what landing pages are supposed to do, especially when using a landing page builder with pre-made templates.
 The entire point of a landing page is really simple.

 It helps to solve a problem.

-If you can make your visitors believe that you can solve their problem, then you will get leads and sales through your landing page.
+If you can make your visitors believe that you can solve their problem, then you will win the click and add more leads and sales through your landing page & marketing.

 If you want to live the lifestyle you’ve always wanted, you need this part of the puzzle to fit.
-You need this cog to work effectively.
+You need to add this cog to work effectively.

 This is the engine of your machine… and you are responsible for getting it on track.

-So today, I’m going to show you how a real, functional, effective landing page is constructed… the right headline formula, the right web-copy, call to actions, the biggest landing page mistake you need to avoid, and more.
+So today, I’m going to show you how a real, functional, effective landing page is constructed in order to get click from your ads and add leads… the right headline formula, the right web-copy, call to actions, the biggest landing page mistake you need to avoid, and more.

 What is a Landing Page and How Does It Work?

 A landing page is a single-button page on your website that is crafted to generate one specific response from visitors.
-It is, quite simply, a web page specifically designed as the ‘landing place’ for new web visitors, and is designed to elicit a reaction (usually in the form of a call-to-action button push) from visitors who view your website.
+It is, quite simply, a web page specifically designed as the ‘landing place’ for new web visitors, and is designed to elicit a reaction (usually in the form of a call-to-action button push) from visitors who click on your ads to view your website.

 The purpose of a landing page is simple.
-It is designed to convert a visitor into either a lead or a sale.
+It is designed to convert a click/visitor into either a lead or a sale.

 A landing page is different from your other web pages because every element of this page is designed to generate one of two goals for you.